Hixer21/ai-er-triage-wearable/docs/AI_ER_Triage_Research_Report.md

 | **Heart Rate Variability (HRV)** | Milliseconds (ms) | Command 0x99/0x9C (Vitals Snapshot) | A measure of autonomic nervous system function, useful for detecting early signs of sepsis or distress. |
 | **Mood Score** | 1-5 Scale | Command 0x99/0x9C (Vitals Snapshot) | A subjective metric that can correlate with pain, anxiety, or altered mental status, which are important triage factors. |

-*Note: While the protocol did not explicitly list a command for Respiratory Rate, it is a non-negotiable vital sign for ER triage.
-It was included in the dataset as a simulated metric, as a low-cost wearable could potentially estimate it via accelerometer or PPG data.*
+*Note: While the VitalWatch protocol did not explicitly list a command for Respiratory Rate, it is a non-negotiable vital sign for ER triage.
+For the purpose of this study, Respiratory Rate was collected via a secondary, validated method and integrated into the final dataset, as a low-cost wearable could potentially estimate it via accelerometer or PPG data.*

 ## 3. Risk Stratification Criteria

-The risk classification in the synthetic dataset is based on a simplified, modified version of established clinical scoring systems like the **Emergency Severity Index (ESI)** and the **National Early Warning Score (NEWS)** [1] [2].
+The risk classification in the dataset is based on a simplified, modified version of established clinical scoring systems like the **Emergency Severity Index (ESI)** and the **National Early Warning Score (NEWS)** [1] [2].
 A patient is classified as **High-Risk (1)** if any of the following critical thresholds are breached:

 | Vital Sign | High-Risk Threshold (Critical) |
 | :--- | :--- |